-The Australia Awards South and West Asia Program recently awarded grants to alumni groups from Bangladesh, Bhutan, Nepal, the Maldives, Pakistan and Sri Lanka to implement projects on environmental protection and climate action.
-These grants have been issued in time for World Environment Day (5 June 2018), and will support 48 individuals in 14 groups to become champions for the environment and climate change mitigation in South and West Asia.
+The grants have been issued in time for World Environment Day (5 June 2018) and will support 48 individuals in 14 groups to become champions for the environment and climate change mitigation in South and West Asia.
 The total funding for the 14 projects is more than AUD45,000.

 The recipients recently signed grant agreements with representatives from Australian diplomatic missions in their respective countries.
 They also attended briefings on child protection and fraud control conducted by the Australia Awards country offices.
 During the grant signing ceremony in Nepal, the Australian Ambassador to Nepal, His Excellency Peter Budd, said, “Climate change is a deep concern today; there is an urgent need to take mitigation and adaptation action.
 This is a priority for Australian aid.
 We commend these projects by the Australia Awards alumni groups that align with the Australian Government’s priorities”.
 HE Budd also stated that there could be scope to explore replicating the alumni projects on a larger scale to create a bigger impact.